D3lyth/lunar_glow/README.md

 ## UX

-🛑🛑🛑🛑🛑
-In this section, you will briefly explain your design processes.
-🛑🛑🛑🛑🛑
+Designing Lunar Glow involved understanding the target audience and competitors, defining goals, and creating wireframes and prototypes for layout and functionality.
+Developing a visual identity with design mockups follows, leading to the coding of designs into HTML, CSS, and JavaScript, ensuring responsiveness across devices.
+Testing included maual/usability testing, and performance optimization The launch involved deploying the website securely via Heroku.

 ### Colour Scheme

 At Lunar Glow, our customers are looking to elevate their decor and to create a cosy, relaxing atmosphere.
 Bearing this in mind, the colour scheme has been kept to muted and natural tones for a relaxing, yet sophisticated feel to the user experience.

-🛑🛑🛑🛑🛑
 - `#000000` used for primary text.
 - `#E84610` used for primary highlights.
 - `#4A4A4F` used for secondary text.
 - `#009FE3` used for secondary highlights.
-🛑🛑🛑🛑🛑
+- `#faebd780` and `#f4ede7` were used for background colour.

 The website [coolors.co](https://coolors.co/a2917c-bfc6d0-17110d-cdd0d4-b5b9be) was used to generate the colour palette.
-The hero image was used as inspiration and complementing colours from the image was used to create the colour palette.
+The hero image was used as inspiration and complementing and similar colours from the image was used to create the colour palette.
-🛑🛑🛑🛑🛑

 ![screenshot](documentation/coolors.png)
-🛑🛑🛑🛑🛑

 ### Typography

 The font was used to give a clean and elegant finish.

-🛑🛑🛑🛑🛑
-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Lato](https://fonts.google.com/specimen/Lato) was used for primary headers, titles and secondary text.

-🛑🛑🛑🛑🛑
-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Ms Madi](https://fonts.google.com/specimen/Ms+Madi) was used for some of the scent headings.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as shopping bag icons, secure checkout button, social media icons in the footer.

 ## User Stories

-🛑🛑🛑🛑🛑
 ### New Site Users

 - As a new site user, I would like to create a profile, so that I can store my order details and have a personalized shopping experience on Lunar Glow.
 - As a new user, I would like to browse products, so that I can explore the range of candles and wax melts available on Lunar Glow.
 - As a new user, I would like to search for specific products, so that I can quickly find items that match my preferences on Lunar Glow.
 - As a new user, I would like to sign up for a newsletter, so that I can receive updates, promotions, and news about new products from Lunar Glow.
 - As a new user, I would like to read about scent profiles, so that I can understand the different fragrance options available and discover scents that match my preferences on Lunar Glow.
 - As a new user, I would like to see which products match my desired scent profile, so that I can easily find and purchase items that align with my preferences on Lunar Glow.

 ### Returning Site Users

 - As a returning user, I would like to log in to my profile, so that I can access my saved information and easily place orders without re-entering my details on Lunar Glow.
 - As a returning user, I would like to browse products, so that I can explore the range of candles and wax melts available on Lunar Glow.
 - As a returning user, I would like to search for specific products, so that I can quickly find items that match my preferences on Lunar Glow.
 - As a returning user, I would like to sort products by different criteria (e.g., price, scent type), so that I can easily find the products I'm interested in on Lunar Glow.
 - As a returning user, I would like to add items to my shopping bag, so that I can keep track of the products I want to purchase on Lunar Glow.
 - As a returning user, I would like to edit or remove items from my shopping bag, so that I can adjust my order before proceeding to checkout on Lunar Glow.
 - As a returning user, I would like to complete my purchase and buy the items in my shopping bag, so that I can enjoy the candles and wax melts from Lunar Glow.
 - As a returning user, I would like to access an FAQ section, so that I can find answers to common questions about products, delivery, and returns on Lunar Glow.

 ### Site Admin

 - As a site administrator, I should be able to add new products, so that I can expand the range of offerings available on Lunar Glow.
 - As a site administrator, I should be able to edit existing product details, so that I can update information and pricing as needed on Lunar Glow.
 - As a site administrator, I should be able to remove products, so that I can manage inventory and remove discontinued items from Lunar Glow.
 - As a site administrator, I should be able to view and manage user profiles, so that I can assist users with account-related issues and ensure data integrity on Lunar Glow.
 - As a site administrator, I should be able to access order details, so that I can track orders, manage deliveries, and handle customer inquiries on Lunar Glow.
 - As a site administrator, I should be able to manage the FAQ section, so that I can update and add answers to common questions as needed on Lunar Glow.
 - As a site administrator, I should be able to view newsletter subscribers, so that I can analyze subscriber data and manage newsletter communications effectively on Lunar Glow.
 - As a site administrator, I should be able to manage user permissions and roles, so that I can control access to different parts of the admin panel and ensure data security on Lunar Glow.

 ## Wireframes